wenakita/sonicreddragon-docs/docs/ecosystem/drand-network.md

 ---
 sidebar_position: 1
+title: Drand Network
+description: Detailed explanation of this concept
 ---

 # dRAND Network Integration

 OmniDragon integrates with the dRAND network to provide verifiable randomness for various operations.
-This integration ensures fair and transparent random number generation across all supported chains.
+This integration ensures fair and transparent randomness generation across all supported chains.

 ## What is dRAND?